RNstu08/RAG_chatbot/phases/1_phase1_READme.md

     * **Programming Language: Python**
         * *Why:* Industry standard for AI/ML; rich ecosystem of libraries (Scikit-learn, PyTorch, TensorFlow); Coeo explicitly requires strong Python skills.
     * **LLM: OpenAI API (e.g., gpt-3.5-turbo, gpt-4o)**
         * *Why:* High-quality models, easy to integrate via API for a PoC.
 Good for focusing on RAG logic rather than model hosting initially.
-Coeo mentions Gen-AI services, and OpenAI is a leading provider.
-        * *Alternatives:* Open-source models (Llama, Mistral – require more setup), other commercial APIs (Anthropic Claude, Google Gemini).
-For Coeo's context, **Azure OpenAI Service** would be the eventual target in their environment.
+    * **LLM Engine: Ollama (running open-source models like Llama 3, Mistral, Phi-3, etc., locally)**
+        * *Why*:
+            - Cost-effective: No API call costs for generation.
+            Privacy: Data (prompts and generated text) stays on your local machine.
+            - Control & Flexibility: Allows experimentation with various open-source models.
+Many models are highly capable.
+            Offline Capability: Can work without an internet connection once models are downloaded.
+            - OpenAI-Compatible API: Ollama provides a local server endpoint that mimics the OpenAI API structure.
+This means we can often use the openai Python library with minimal changes, simply by redirecting it to our local Ollama URL.
+This is a huge advantage for development and aligns with the skills Coeo might look for (interfacing with RESTful AI services).
+        * *Alternatives*: Directly using Hugging Face transformers library for local models (more complex setup), other local LLM runners (like LM Studio), or cloud-based APIs (OpenAI, Google Gemini API, Azure OpenAI – these would involve costs or free tier limitations).
-    * **Embedding Model: Sentence-Transformers (e.g., `all-MiniLM-L6-v2`)**
+    * **Embedding Model: Sentence-Transformers (e.g., `all-MiniLM-L6-v2` or `nomic-embed-text` if run via Ollama)**
-        * *Why:* Good quality, runs locally, easy to use, integrates well for creating document embeddings for RAG.
+        * *Why:* Good quality, runs locally, easy to use for creating document embeddings for RAG. `sentence-transformers` is a widely used Python library.
+Some embedding models can also be served via Ollama, which offers another integration path.
+We'll likely start with `sentence-transformers` directly in Python for simplicity.
         * *Alternatives:* OpenAI Embeddings API (ada-002), other open-source embedding models.
     * **Vector Database (Local): FAISS (Facebook AI Similarity Search) or ChromaDB**
         * *Why:*
             * `FAISS`: Very efficient for similarity search, runs in memory.
 Good for smaller datasets and local development.
             * `ChromaDB`: Simpler API, designed for AI applications, good for local development, persists to disk easily.
 Let's lean towards **ChromaDB** for its ease of use for this project.
-        * *Why (Cloud/Production):* For Coeo's stack, **Azure AI Search** (formerly Azure Cognitive Search) would be the go-to for its vector search capabilities and integration within the Azure ecosystem.
+        * *Why (Cloud/Production):* For stack, **Azure AI Search** (formerly Azure Cognitive Search) would be the go-to for its vector search capabilities and integration within the Azure ecosystem.
         * *Alternatives:* Pinecone, Weaviate, Milvus (more complex setup).
     * **API Framework: FastAPI**
         * *Why:* Modern, high-performance Python framework for building APIs.
 Automatic data validation (with Pydantic) and API documentation (Swagger UI).
         * *Alternatives:* Flask (simpler for very small APIs, but FastAPI offers more out-of-the-box for robust services), Django (full-stack, overkill for just an API).
     * **Containerization: Docker**
-        * *Why:* Package the application and its dependencies for consistent deployment.
-Coeo lists Docker experience.
+        * *Why:* Package the application and its dependencies for consistent deployment. *Note*: Dockerizing an application that relies on a system-installed Ollama needs careful consideration for deployment, but for local development and the API part, it's fine.
     * **Cloud Platform (Eventual Deployment): Microsoft Azure**
-        * *Why:* Coeo explicitly states Azure as their cloud platform (Azure AI/ML, Azure Cognitive Services, Azure Bot Service, etc.).
+        * *Why:* explicitly states Azure as their cloud platform (Azure AI/ML, Azure Cognitive Services, Azure Bot Service, etc.).
 We will design with Azure in mind for later phases.

 **3. Ethical Considerations & Data (Mock Data):**